George Harrison: Living in the Material World: Book

-Olivia Harrison authored an accompanying book, titled George Harrison: Living in the Material World and published by Abrams in 2011.
+Olivia Harrison authored the book George Harrison: Living in the Material World published by Abrams in 2011.
 The book was edited by Mark Holborn and contains a foreword by Scorsese and an introduction by author and literary critic Paul Theroux.

 Response

 Box office

-George Harrison: Living in the Material World grossed $0 in the United States and Canada, and a worldwide total of $367,734.
+George Harrison: Living in the Material World was released on television in the United States and Canada so no box office taking was recorded.
+It had a limited theatrical release in some countries with worldwide total takings of $367,734.